STAND. COM. REP. NO. 1273

 State of Hawaii

-Your Committee on Transportation and Culture and the Arts, to which was referred H.B.
-No. 600, H.D.
-1, entitled:
+Your Committee on Culture, Arts & International Affairs, to which was referred S.B.
+No. 610 entitled:

-"A BILL FOR AN ACT RELATING TO SAFE ROUTES TO SCHOOL,"
+"A BILL FOR AN ACT RELATING TO AMERICAN SIGN LANGUAGE,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Transportation and Culture and the Arts that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 600, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 600, H.D.
-1, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Culture, Arts & International Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 610 and recommends that it pass Second Reading and be referred to your Committee on Judiciary & Hawaiian Affairs.